 - Multidimensional Gas Chromatography (GC×GC)

 - Chemical Fingerprinting

 Chemistry Matters Consulting Services and Expertise

-PCB contamination has been studied for over 50 years and will continue to be studied for years to come.
-The Chemistry Matters team has experience in evaluating exposure for humans and wildlife and are experts on PCB analysis and chemical fingerprinting.
+The problem of PCB contamination has been studied for over 50 years and will continue to be studied for many years (decades) to come.
+Removal of PCB containing products, remediating contaminated sites, evaluating health effects, and recouping costs from potentially responsible parties is a burden many communities are facing.
+The Chemistry Matters team is well suited to assist in many of these endeavours.
 We have the litigation experience required for expert witness testimony and are actively involved in PCB related research by publishing in peer-reviewed journal articles and presenting at scientific conferences.